Pacific sheath-tailed bat: Taxonomy

+Biology

+The Pacific sheath-tailed bat is insectivorous, and prefers to forage in forests.
+It will travel distances of 5 km to reach foraging grounds.
+At night it roost in caves, lava tubes, tree hollows, and rock crevices.
+It is a social species, forming colonies ranging in size from a few individuals to hundreds.

+Conservation

 In 2013, Bat Conservation International listed this species as one of the 35 species on its worldwide priority list for conservation.
 It is threatened by habitat loss.
 There are estimated to be approximately 500 individuals of the subspecies E. s. rotensis.
 Currently known to roost in only three caves, E. s. rotensis is vulnerable to changes in the local habitat, including indirect impacts caused by invasive species such as goats which limit its carrying capacity.